Study Medicine in Europe in English

 Medicine student in blue scrubs studying with medical notes

-Studying Medicine in Europe in English can give students a structured route into medical school with more country and university options.
+Studying Medicine in Europe in English can give students more country and university options.
 The key is choosing a program that fits your science background, exam readiness, budget, recognition goals and preferred study destination.

 This guide compares the main Medimentor destinations for Medicine in English: Hungary, Czechia, Slovakia and Romania.
 Start here for the big picture, then open the country and university pages for official fees, deadlines and entrance-exam details.